SoK: Evaluating Jailbreak Guardrails for Large Language Models: Benchmark Leaderboard

 \subsection{Evaluation Setup}

 \textbf{Datasets and Target Models.} Based on the five categories of existing jailbreak attacks we surveyed in \S\ref{sec:jailbreak} — manual, optimization-based, generation-based, implicit, and multi-turn jailbreaks — we identify representative jailbreak attack methods in each category.
-We then collect six benchmark datasets, \textbf{JailbreakHub}~\cite{DAN24}, \textbf{JailbreakBench}~\cite{JailbreakBench}, \textbf{SafeMTData}~\cite{ActorAttack24}, \textbf{MultiJail}~\cite{MultiJail23}, \textbf{AlpacaEval}~\cite{alpaca} and \textbf{OR-Bench}~\cite{OR-Bench}, from which we use their user prompts for testing diverse guardrails.
+We then collect six benchmark datasets, \textbf{JailbreakHub}~\cite{DAN24}, \textbf{JailbreakBench}~\cite{JailbreakBench}, \textbf{SafeMTData}~\cite{ActorAttack24}, \textbf{MultiJail}~\cite{MultiJail23}, \textbf{AlpacaEval}~\cite{alpaca} and \textbf{OR-Bench}~\cite{OR-Bench}, from which we use their user prompts to build test queries for diverse guardrails.
 Table~\ref{tab:benchmark} lists the details of our collected benchmark datasets. \textit{JailbreakHub} is a framework that collects and categorizes wild jailbreak prompts designed to bypass safety restrictions in LLMs.
-We randomly sample 1,000 in-the-wild prompts (IJP) from JailbreakHub as manual attacks. \textit{JailbreakBench} is an open-source robustness benchmark specifically designed to evaluate and measure the vulnerability of LLMs to jailbreak attacks.
-We use a set of 100 harmful instructions from JailbreakBench to drive optimization-based jailbreaks (GCG~\cite{GCG23} and AutoDAN~\cite{AutoDAN24}), generation-based jailbreaks (TAP~\cite{TAP23} and LLM-Fuzzer~\cite{LLM-Fuzzer24}), implicit jailbreak attack DrAttack~\cite{DrAttack24}, and multi-turn jailbreak attack X-Teaming~\cite{X-Teaming25}. \textit{SafeMTData} is a dataset contains the initial multi-turn jailbreak prompts produced by ActorAttack~\cite{ActorAttack24}.
-We choose 600 queries from SafeMTData as multi-turn jailbreak attacks. \textit{MultiJail} is the first manually-created multilingual jailbreak dataset, covering both high-resource and low-resource languages.
-We choose 315 jailbreak prompts in Bengali from MultiJail as multilingual jailbreaks. \textit{AlpacaEval} is an automatic evaluation framework designed to assess the performance of instruction-following LLMs.
-We use 805 instructions from AlpacaEval as normal prompts. \textit{OR-Bench} is the first large-scale benchmark measuring LLMs' over-refusal of 80,000 seemingly toxic but benign prompts across multiple categories.
-We randomly select 1,000 prompts from OR-Bench as normal prompts.
-Due to intra-processing guardrails are available to protect white-box LLMs, we evaluate the defense performance of guardrails on open-source LLMs, including \textbf{Llama-3-8B-Instruct}~\cite{llama3}, and \textbf{Vicuna-13b-v1.5}~\cite{Vicuna}, covering diverse model architectures and sizes.
-Due to page limitation, readers may refer to Appendix \ref{sec:vicuna_results} for the results on Vicuna-13b-v1.5.
+To refine ASR/PGR to three decimal places, we randomly sample 1,000 in-the-wild prompts (IJP) from JailbreakHub as manual attacks. \textit{JailbreakBench} is an open-source robustness benchmark specifically designed to evaluate and measure the vulnerability of LLMs to jailbreak attacks.
+We use all 100 harmful instructions from JailbreakBench to drive optimization-based jailbreaks (GCG~\cite{GCG23} and AutoDAN~\cite{AutoDAN24}), generation-based jailbreaks (TAP~\cite{TAP23} and LLM-Fuzzer~\cite{LLM-Fuzzer24}), implicit jailbreak attack DrAttack~\cite{DrAttack24}, and multi-turn jailbreak attack X-Teaming~\cite{X-Teaming25}. \textit{SafeMTData} is a dataset contains the initial multi-turn jailbreak prompts produced by ActorAttack~\cite{ActorAttack24}.
+We choose all 600 queries from SafeMTData as multi-turn jailbreak attacks. \textit{MultiJail} is the first manually-created multilingual jailbreak dataset, covering both high-resource and low-resource languages.
+We choose all 315 jailbreak prompts in Bengali from MultiJail as multilingual jailbreaks. \textit{AlpacaEval} is an automatic evaluation framework designed to assess the performance of instruction-following LLMs.
+We use all 805 instructions from AlpacaEval as normal prompts. \textit{OR-Bench} is the first large-scale benchmark measuring LLMs' over-refusal of 80,000 seemingly toxic but benign prompts across multiple categories.
+We randomly select 1,000 prompts from OR-Bench as normal prompts to also calculate ASR/PGR to three decimal places.
+We evaluate the defense performance of guardrails on open-source LLMs (i.e., \textbf{Llama-3-8B-Instruct}~\cite{llama3} and \textbf{Vicuna-13b-v1.5}~\cite{Vicuna}) and a closed-source LLM (i.e., \textbf{GPT-4-0125-Preview}~\cite{GPT4}), covering diverse model architectures and sizes.
+For evaluations on Vicuna-13b-v1.5 and GPT-4-0125-Preview, please refer to Appendix~\ref{sec:vicuna_results} and Appendix~\ref{sec:gpt4_results}, respectively.